omidSahzabi/OmidCalc/README.md

 the next things are js operators that we used in this app. i learned it from OpenCode whichb is YouTube channel and you can whatch to learn about it more.

-*thank you for visiting , OmidSahzabi - fullHouse.*
+*thank you for visiting , OmidSahzabi - fullHouse 2024*